Freezer Giving Off A Burning Smell? This Could Be Why

 6. Transfer the retainer from the old cord to the new one and connect the new power cord.

-Bear in mind that this process may vary depending on the model and brand you own.
+Bear in mind that the process of replacing a power cord can vary depending on the model and brand you own.
 If you don’t feel comfortable replacing the power cord, please call a professional.

 You should never plug your freezer into an extension cord, since it can draw more electricity than an extension cord can take and burn it.

-As you may already know, condenser coils dissipate heat.
-So, if they are very dusty, your freezer may give off a burning smell.
+The condenser coils dissipate heat.
+So, if they are very dusty, your freezer can give off a burning smell and experience temperature issues.

-To avoid this issue from happening, you’ll need to clean them.
+You’ll need to clean the condenser coils to get rid of the burning smell.
 Follow this quick guide to do it:

 1. Unplug your freezer from the wall outlet.